exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

   to the blockchain.

 - **Weak form of chain quality**
-  1 block out of F+1 (where F is one third of the validators) committed blocks is guaranteed to be proposed by non-Byzantine validators.
-This can provide a certain degree of _censorship resistance_ (any correct transaction broadcasted to every validator would be included into the new block somewhen).
+  1 block out of any `F + 1` (where `F` is one third of the validators) sequentially committed blocks is guaranteed to be proposed by non-Byzantine validators.
+This can provide a certain degree of _censorship resistance_ (any correct transaction broadcasted to every validator would be committed eventually).

 [wiki_bft]: https://en.wikipedia.org/wiki/Byzantine_fault_tolerance
 [partial_ordering]: https://en.wikipedia.org/wiki/Partially_ordered_set#Formal_definition